Smoke in Plane’s Cabin Prompts Rochester Fire Dept. Response - NewsBreak

 Smoke in Plane’s Cabin Prompts Rochester Fire Dept. Response

 Rochester, MN (KROC-AM News) - There was some excitement this afternoon at the Rochester Airport.
-The Rochester Fire Department responded to the...fun1043.com
+The Rochester Fire Department responded to the...quickcountry.com

 Rochester, MN (KROC-AM News) - There was some excitement this afternoon at the Rochester Airport.
-The Rochester Fire Department responded to the...fun1043.com
+The Rochester Fire Department responded to the...quickcountry.com

 Comments / 0